Teaching Adults to Make Sense of Numbers to Solve Problems | Using the Learning Progressions

 Literacy and numeracy skills, Learning ProgressionsPublished: 30 June 2008

-The primary aim of the guide is to introduce and explain the ‘Make Sense of Number to Solve Problems' progressions.
-Covers topics such as how to use the resource, assessment, as well as a range of guided teaching and learning activities to use in class.
+This guide introduces and explains the ‘Make Sense of Number to Solve Problems' strand of the Learning Progressions for Adult Numeracy.
+A practical how-to guide, it covers topics such as how to use the resource and assessment, as well as a range of guided teaching and learning activities to use in class.

 - The goal is to enable tutors to meet the learning needs of adult learners so those learners can engage effectively with the texts, tasks and practices they encounter in their training and learning.